 Countries, regions, sectors, educations and VET providers have often different contexts with a variety in possibilities, challenges and solutions regarding how to match supply and demand in VET measured in numbers.
 There is not “one size fit all” - so we have decided not to try to advise you by giving direct answers to your challenges, but instead focus on what is of common value to everyone.
 Therefore, we raise a number of questions you might like to reflect on and to find your own answers to.

-The questions raised in the guidelines will help you in selecting the key dimensions of how to match supply and demand in VET measured in numbers.
+The questions raised in the guidelines, inspired by the basic philosophy in the EQAVET quality cycle, will help you in selecting the key dimensions of how to match supply and demand in VET measured in numbers.
 The questions will - to some extent - be illustrated with short examples of good practice showing how a number of stakeholders across Europe have worked with this specific issue.

 Numbers are important in terms of numbers of students, numbers of employed and numbers of unemployed.
 Behind the numbers are a range of resources e.g. VET providers, study places, teachers, administration, classrooms, and workshops at VET provider level.
 All activities incur financial costs and require decisions regarding how many to educate, where and when.
 Education costs and it raises questions about how many shall be educated within a sector, at what cost and with what result.
 So, how can you and other stakeholders be sure that there will be a match between the supply and demand of VET students, as measured in numbers?

 If too many students within a sector end up unemployed, can it be seen as a waste of resources (economically, human capital etc.)?
 Conversely, if too few are educated, will society and its enterprises risk losing potential income?
 Any kind of mismatch incurs extra costs among the stakeholders, which make it important to focus on how to match the number of VET students with the demand for them.